kirubasankars/kdb3/README.md

       ]
     }

+ One can ask what changed in the database from last time.

+    curl -X GET localhost:8001/blog/_changes?since=<seq_number>

-“_design/_views” is the default view definition, created on database creation. kdb3 materialized views uses change tracking sequence number to get latest data changes from its database and keep itself update to date.
+“_design/_views” is the default view, created on database creation. kdb3 supports materialized view and uses change tracking sequence number to get the latest data changes from its database and keep itself update to date.

-View engine, takes changed documents from databases and extract/compute data keep it update to date based on view definition.
+View engine, takes changed documents from the database and extract/compute data changes and keep the view, update to date based on view definition.
 View definition is a bunch of sql statements, wrapped with json syntax.

 Example view definition: